CaptainDemir/web-microservices-/README.md

     use-forwarded-headers: "true"
 ```

-* Run `rke` command to setup RKE Kubernetes cluster on EC2 Rancher instance *`Warning:` You should add rule to cluster sec group for Jenkins Server using its `IP/32` from SSH (22) and TCP(6443) before running `rke` command, because it is giving connection error.*
+* Run `rke` command to setup RKE Kubernetes cluster on EC2 Rancher instance *`Warning:` You should add rule to cluster sec group for Jenkins Server using its

 ```bash
 rke up --config ./rancher-cluster.yml